-We have chosen to record some of our beloved Marches and other crowd favorites as we continue to social distance.
-The Adrian City Band is embarking on this new initiative until it is safe for us to gather together once again and share our music and our hearts in a live performance.
+We chose to record some of our beloved Marches and other crowd favorites as we continued to social distance.
+The Adrian City Band is embarked on this new initiative until it was safe for us to gather together once again and share our music and our hearts in a live performance.
 Altogether of the course of a year we produced over 50 virtual ensemble performances with 148 participating musicians in 58 cities, 15 states, and 4 countries.

-Each Musician or a small group of musicians records audio or video of themselves playing their specific part of the music.
+Each Musician or a small group of musicians recorded audio and video of themselves playing their specific part of the music.
 A click track or metronome is used to keep all the musicians playing at the same tempo.

 Today we salute all of our military veterans with one final virtual band video!
 We are so thankful for the sacrifices they have made and for the freedoms they have served, fought, and died to protect.
 Enjoy Sousa’s Stars and Stripes Forever.
 Happy Memorial Day!